Illinois Federal Criminal Defense Lawyers

-Criminal Defense and Health Care Fraud Law Firm representing Illinois
+Criminal Defense and Healthcare Fraud Law Firm representing Chicago, Aurora, and all of Illinois

 “Our experience with Nick Oberheiden was overwhelmingly positive!
 We recently brought a range of complex legal issues to the table, which they responded to with a systematic, prudent approach.
 Throughout our work together, Oberheiden, P.C. served as an invaluable source of practical guidance and legal leadership.
 We would recommend them highly and without reservation to anyone.
 Simply, the best!” – Firm Client